-Corticotropin-Releasing Factor (CRF) Receptor, Antagonist
+Corticotropin-Releasing Factor (CRF) Receptor1 Antagonist

 Researchers have identified what they believe to be the central mediator of the body's stress responses or stress-induced disorders.
 This mediator is a brain chemical known as CRF.
 CRF is overproduced in clinically depressed patients and may be dysregulated in individuals with anxiety disorders.
 Current research indicates that clinically depressed patients and patients with anxiety experience dysfunction of the hypothalamic-pituitary-adrenal axis, the system that manages the body's overall response to stress.
-This amplifies production of CRF, and induces the physical effects that are associated with stress that can lead to stress-related disorders such as posttraumatic stress disorder and acute stress disorder.
-According to Datamonitor (2008), there are approximately 7.8 million post-traumatic stress disorder sufferers in the United States.
+This amplifies production of CRF, and induces the physical effects that are associated with stress that can lead to stress-related disorders such as post-traumatic stress disorder and acute stress disorder.
+According to National Institute of Mental Health there are approximately eight million post-traumatic stress disorder sufferers in the United States.
 We believe the novelty and specificity of the CRF mechanism of action and the prospect of improving upon selective serotonin reuptake inhibitor therapy represents a market opportunity both to better serve patients and expand the overall treatment of stress-related disorders.